 Arwel RichardsI've come across similar incidents with friends getting grief from dodgy TA reviews.Unfortunately many holidaymakers/travellers will believe the reviews on TA and vote with their feet.
-Yes, regulation might be a very good idea.3 weeks ago
+Yes, regulation might be a very good idea.2 months ago

-Rachel McGilldouble crikey, I stayed there, it is fab.3 weeks ago · 1
+Rachel McGilldouble crikey, I stayed there, it is fab.2 months ago · 1

-Julie HuntAt last, TA might get regulated, not before time.3 weeks ago · 1
+Julie HuntAt last, TA might get regulated, not before time.2 months ago · 1

 Your 2-night August package is available throughout the month, weekends included, and comprises: